The 2025 Budget Law introduces significant changes to the tax regulations governing tips received by workers in the tourism and catering sector.

 The changes mainly concern raising the income threshold for access to the preferential regime and increasing the applicable exemption percentage.

 Employers must continue to withhold substitute tax on tips received and pay it to the Revenue Agency, verifying that employees' income thresholds are respected.
 In addition, the single certification must include indicate tips subject to substitute tax and those taxed under the ordinary regime.
-Al superamento del limite del 30%, la parte eccedente sarà soggetta a tassazione ordinaria e concorrerà al calcolo dei contributi INPS e del trattamento di fine rapporto.
+If the limit of 30% is exceeded, the excess amount will be subject to ordinary taxation and will be included in the calculation of INPS contributions and severance pay.